Go to page content

 Work on yourself.

 You also need to take steps to appear more open and approachable.
-Say yes to revamping your look by trading your usual neutrals-only outfit for an OOTD that shows off your vibrant character.
-Head to the salon and ask for a K-pop star’s hairstyle – a terrific conversation starter.
+Say yes to revamping your look by trading your usual neutrals-only staple for an OOTD that shows off your vibrant character.
+Head to the salon for some self-love and ask for a K-pop star’s hairstyle and makeup look – a terrific conversation starter.

-But don’t give up!
 Learning how to be more social won’t happen overnight, so keep trying.
 Go at your own pace and do what feels right for you.
-And remember, you’re not the only one trying to squeeze in more time to hang out.
-Trust that it will happen.
+What makes a person sociable may vary depending on your personality.
+Do what makes you comfortable and trust it will happen in your own time.

 References: